spine-generic/spine-generic/docs/documentation.rst

 ================================

 The "Spine Generic" MRI acquisition protocol is available at `this link <http://www.spinalcordmri.org/protocols>`__.
-Each site scanned six healthy subjects (3 men, 3 women), aged between 20 and 40 y.o.
-Note: there is a flexibility here, and if you wish to scan more than 6 subjects, you are welcome to.
-If your site is interested in participating in this publicly-available database, please contact Julien Cohen-Adad for details.
+Each site was instructed to scan six healthy subjects (3 men, 3 women), aged between 20 and 40 y.o.
+Note: there was some flexibility in terms of number of participants and age range.

+If your site is interested in contributing to the publicly-available database, please coordinate with Julien Cohen-Adad.

 Data conversion: DICOM to BIDS
 ------------------------------